tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LP_Stu_Build_Loan_Approver.md

 * Based off of the precision and recall returned from the classification report, how has this model performed?

   * **Answer** The model would benefit from additional fitting/training.
-The model currently denies users more than approves, even when it should approve.
+The model currently denies users more than it approves, even when it should approve.
+The accuracy averages only to ~50%.

 * What is the difference between the confusion matrix and the classification report?